-Therefore $\mathbf{v}$ is a matrix whose columns correspond to the eigenimages of $\mathbf{M}$ .
-The rotation implicit in our scaling approach is effected by:
+Therefore, v is a matrix whose columns correspond to the eigenimages of M. The rotation implicit in our scaling approach is effected by

-$$\mathbf{X} = \mathbf{M}^{\mathrm{T}}.\mathbf{u} = \mathbf{v}.\mathbf{s}$$
+$$\mathbf{X} = \mathbf{M}^{\mathrm{T}} \cdot \mathbf{u} = \mathbf{v} \cdot \mathbf{s}.$$

-$\mathbf{X}$ is a matrix of the eigenvectors $\mathbf{v}$ scaled by their singular values.
-Put simply one can either use the eigenvectors of the functional connectivity matrix to (i) generate a series of eigenimages or (ii) scale them according to their singular values and use them as coordinates to construct a functional space.
+X is a matrix of the eigenvectors v scaled by their singular values.
+Put simply, one can either use the eigenvectors of the functional connectivity matrix to (1) generate a series of eigenimages, or (2) scale them according to their singular values and use them as coordinates to construct a functional space.
 These two analyses (principal coordinates analysis and principal components analysis) are entirely equivalent from a mathematical point of view, but reveal the nature of functional interactions from different perspectives.

-Functional disintegration in schizophrenia
+Functional Disintegration in Schizophrenia

-In this section we present a analysis of previously published PET data examining functional connectivity in schizophrenia (Friston et al 1994).
-The notion that schizophrenia represents a disintegration of the psyche is as old as its name, introduced by Bleuler (1913) to convey a 'splitting' of mental faculties.
-We have investigated the hypothesis that this mentalistic 'splitting' has a physiological basis, with a precise and regionally specific character:
+In this section we present an analysis of previously published PET data examining functional connectivity in schizophrenia (Friston et al., 1996).
+The notion that schizophrenia represents a disintegration of the psyche is as old as its name, introduced by Bleuler (1913) to convey a "splitting" of mental faculties.
+We have investigated the hypothesis that this mentalistic "splitting" has a physiological basis, with a precise and regionally specific character.

-Neurodevelopmental (e.g. Weinberger 1987) and cognitive models of schizophrenia (e.g. Frith 1987) have emphasized abnormal fronto-limbic and prefronto-temporal integration.
-Structural MRI studies of schizophrenic brains have found abnormalities in the temporal cortex and underlying white matter with some consistency (McCarley et al 1993, Williamson et al 1992, Shenton et al 1992).
-Our previous analysis of the eigenimages, derived from word generation PET activation studies, in normal subjects and schizophrenic patients, pointed to abnormal functional connectivity between the left dorsolateral prefrontal cortex (DLPFC) and the left superior and middle temporal gyri (Friston et al 1994).
+Neurodevelopmental (e.g., Weinberger, 1987) and cognitive models of schizophrenia (e.g., Frith, 1987) have emphasized abnormal frontolimbic and prefrontotemporal integration.
+Structural MRI studies of schizophrenic brains have found abnormalities in the temporal cortex and underlying white matter with some consistency (Shenton et al., 1992; Williamson et al., 1992; McCarley et al., 1993).
+Our previous analysis of the eigenimages, derived from word-generation PET activation studies, in normal subjects and schizophrenic patients, pointed to abnormal functional connectivity between the left dorsolateral prefrontal cortex (DLPFC) and the left superior and middle temporal gyri (Friston et al., 1996).
 We applied the scaling transformation to the data in the hope of revealing, in a direct way, the relationship between the temporal regions and prefrontal areas, in terms of functional connectivity.

-The details of the experimental design and data acquisition have been described elsewhere (Friston et al 1994) and will be summarized briefly.
-Four groups of six subjects were scanned six times during the performance of a series of word generation tasks (verbal fluency, semantic categorisation and word shadowing.
-Each task was preformed twice in balanced order).
-The four groups comprised (i) controls - a normal group, (ii) poor - patients who produced a small number of words during FAS verbal fluency, (iii) odd - patients who produced odd, inappropriate words and (iii) unimpaired - patients whose performance was near-normal.
-The patients all met DSMIII-R criteria (1987) for schizophrenia.
+The details of the experimental design and data acquisition have been described elsewhere (Friston et al., 1996) and will be summarized briefly.
+Four groups of six subjects were scanned six times during the performance of a series of wordgeneration tasks (verbal fluency, semantic categorization, and word shadowing; each task was preformed twice in balanced order).
+The four groups comprised (1) controls, a normal group; (2) poor, patients who produced a small number of words during FAS verbal fluency; (3) odd, patients who produced odd, inappropriate words; and (4) unimpaired, patients whose performance was near normal.
+The patients all met DSMIII-R criteria (American Psychiatric Association, 1987) for schizophrenia.

-The data were stereotactically normalized (Friston et al 1991) and a mean rCBF estimate for each voxel, for each condition, for each group, was obtained by averaging over subjects in each group using the same techniques mentioned in the previous section.
-A subset of voxels was selected at which differences between any of the six scans accounted for a significant amount of variance (ANCOVA F > 3.9 p<0.001 df 5,24) in one or more of the four groups.
-The result was a large matrix of rCBF estimates (M), each comprising six rows (one for each condition) and 4802 x 4 columns (one for each voxel in each group).
+The data were stereotactically normalized (Friston et al., 1991) and a mean rCBF estimate for each voxel, for each condition, for each group, was obtained by averaging over subjects in each group using the same techniques mentioned in the previous section.
+A subset of voxels was selected at which differences between any of the six scans accounted for a significant amount of variance [ANCOVA, F(5,24) > 3.9, p < 0.001] in one or more of the four groups.
+The result was a large matrix of rCBF estimates (M), each comprising six rows (one for each condition) and 4802 × 4 columns (one for each voxel in each group).
 M was normalized to a mean of zero and unit sum of squares (over each column).